16 May 2025

 The BBQ Festival promises to be a fun-filled weekend for the entire family, featuring a wide variety of delicious barbeque, live music, arts and crafts, and more.
 Stay tuned for the lineup.

 In addition to the live entertainment, the festival will also feature a BBQ cook-off competition, with teams from across Louisiana and beyond battling for the title of BBQ Champion.
 Visitors can sample a wide variety of delicious barbeque, like traditional pork and brisket.
-The BBQ cook-off is on Saturday and features categories like beef, chicken, pork, seafood, wild game, and even dessert.
+The BBQ cook-off is on Sunday and features categories like beef, chicken, pork, and everything else!

 Admission to the festival is free, with food and beverage vendors on-site.